jstran9/ttran-paitest/README.md

 	- go to https://rubyinstaller.org/downloads/ and download ruby 2.3.3 (x64)
 	- when walking through the installation make sure to check the option of "Add Ruby executables to your PATH"

-2. Open a command prompt and install bundler.
+2. Open a command prompt and install bundler
     - gem install bundler

 3. Install Rspec